-- Eligible Idahoans with an annual household income under 100% of FPL can enroll in Medicaid.
+- Eligible Idahoans with an annual household income up to 138% of FPL will be enrolled in Medicaid.

-- Eligible Idahoans with an annual household income greater than 400% of FPL can enroll in a plan from Your Health Idaho, but will not receive APTC or other cost savings.
+- Eligible Idahoans with an annual household income greater than 400% of FPL can enroll in a plan from Your Health Idaho, but cannot receive APTC or other cost savings.